docker-library/docs/ros/content.md

 With the advancements and standardization of software containers, roboticists are primed to acquire a host of improved developer tooling for building and shipping software.
 To help alleviate the growing pains and technical challenges of adopting new practices, we have focused on providing an official resource for using ROS with these new technologies.

-For a complete listing of supported architecture and base images for each ROS Distribution Release, please read the official REP on target platforms for either [ROS1](https://www.ros.org/reps/rep-0003.html) or for [ROS2](https://www.ros.org/reps/rep-2000.html).
+For a complete listing of supported architectures and base images for each ROS Distribution Release, please read the official REP on target platforms for either [ROS1](https://www.ros.org/reps/rep-0003.html) or for [ROS2](https://www.ros.org/reps/rep-2000.html).

 ## Deployment suggestions